AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 ==================

 Parallel computing is what HPC is really all about: processing things on more than one CPU at once.
-By now, you should have read all of the previous tutorials.
+By now, you should have read most of the previous tutorials.

 Parallel programming models
 ---------------------------

-Parallel programming is a completely different way of programming.
+**Parallel programming** is a completely different way of programming.
 Most Triton users don't need to write their own applications, at most they will be running existing programs, but in order to understand things, we start with some introduction.

 The two main models are:

-* Shared memory program (or multithreading) runs on only one node because, like the name says, all the memory has to be accessible to all the processes.
+* **Shared memory program (or multithreading)** runs on only one node because, like the name says, all the memory has to be accessible to all the processes.
 Thus, scaleability is limited to a number of CPU cores available within one computational node.
 The code is